shara111/fragments/README.md

 # fragments
-CloudComputing: Lab01
 Various scripts that I created were lint, start, dev, and debug.

 ##Prerequisites
-Node.j: Make sure you have Node.js installed.
+Node.js: Make sure you have Node.js installed.
 You can download it from https://nodejs.org
 Npm: Make sure you have Npm installed as it usually comes with node.js

 Installation